 Innumerable overlooks await on the Blue Ridge Parkway and the first that we’ll mention is Stone Mountain.
 You can see the granite dome from a distance and there’s even a picnic table here to enjoy lunch with a view.

-Another reason we mention Stone Mountain Overlook is that 20 to 30 minutes south from the Blue Ridge Parkway, is Stone Mountain State Park.
-It’s filled with waterfalls, hikes ranging in difficulty, and the 600-foot granite dome that gives the park its name.
+Another reason we mention Stone Mountain Overlook is that 20 to 30 minutes south of the Blue Ridge Parkway, is Stone Mountain State Park.
+It’s filled with waterfalls (including Stone Mountain Falls and Widow’s Creek Falls), hikes ranging in difficulty, and the 600-foot granite dome that gives the park its name.

 Doughton Park (MP 238 to 241)